EmmanuelDemey/eslint-plugin-angular/docs/typecheck-string.md

 You should use the angular.isString method instead of the default JavaScript implementation (typeof "" === "[object String]").

+## Examples

+Examples with default configuration

+    /*eslint angular/typecheck-string: 2*/

+    // valid
+    angular.isString(someString);

+    // invalid
+    typeof someString === 'string' // error: You should use the angular.isString method

 ## Links

 * [Rule source](../rules/typecheck-string.js)